 INFP Love: How INFPs Fall in Love

-For everyone falling in love and being in love are different experiences, for some it is one of the most important things in life.
-For others this might be something they are hesitant to experience, and might even shy away from it.
-Most INFPs are certainly drawn to the idea of being in love, wanting to experience a sense of passion and true romance which happens in movies and novels.
-For the INFP the more important benchmarks in life should be celebrated and experience with a sense of enthusiasm and intensity.
+For everyone, falling in love and being in love are different experiences.
+For some, it is one of the most important things in life.
+For others, this might be something they are hesitant to experience and might even shy away from it.
+Most INFPs are certainly drawn to the idea of being in love, wanting to experience a sense of passion and true romance, which happens in movies and novels.
+For the INFP, the more important benchmarks in life should be celebrated and experienced with a sense of enthusiasm and intensity.
 For them, love is one of these things which should not just be swept under the rug.

 They Fall Hard and Fast

 INFPs often get an initial feeling about someone, something in their gut which draws them closer.
 When they meet someone, they often know right away whether or not they can truly fall in love with them.
 Because of this, they don’t like wasting their time when they don’t really feel that spark or connection.
 INFPs do fall in love fast since they can feel when someone is special and when they are going to be capable of truly bonding with them on a deeper and more real level.
 They also fall rather hard when they do, this person they love becomes a part of them.

 INFPs give everything when it comes to falling in love and don’t like doing this halfway.
 They want to feel truly inspired by these emotions and believe in really diving in.
 INFPs don’t want to hold back when they do let themselves fall for someone.
 Instead, they want to be surrounded by these feelings.
 They want to allow themselves to become so wrapped up in that they are living and breathing these emotions.
 INFPs want to experience things in a passionate manner and don’t like feeling as if they have to hold themselves back from what can spark their soul.